thingsboard/thingsboard.github.io/docs/iot-gateway/config/can.md

 | **devices**                   |                    | List of devices.                                                                                           |
 |---

-You can find the list of supported CAN interfaces one can [find](https://python-can.readthedocs.io/en/stable/configuration.html#interface-names) in the documentation of the Python CAN library.
+You can [find](https://python-can.readthedocs.io/en/stable/configuration.html#interface-names) the list of supported CAN interfaces in the documentation of the Python CAN library.

 ### Section "backend"
 This section is optional and it provides configuration for specific CAN interface.
 Each option has a default value.
 To get a list of available options, [see](https://python-can.readthedocs.io/en/stable/configuration.html#interface-names) the documentation for specific interface type.